Avatar-Nick/ADABlobs/README.md

 ### Marketplace

 The ADA Blobs marketplace can be used by anyone who wants to auction off their ADA Blob.
 The marketplace takes a 1% fee on ADA Blob auctions.
-The smart contract that is used by the ADA Blobs marketplace can be found in the [ADA Blobs Plutus](https://github.com/NicholasMaselli/ADABlobsPlutus) Repository.
+The smart contract that is used by the ADA Blobs marketplace can be found in the [ADA Blobs Plutus](https://github.com/NicholasMaselli/ADABlobsPlutus) repository.

 <div align="center">
   <img alt="Bluub" src="./public/images/blobs/003 - Bluub.png" width="256" />